Skip to main content

 If you have downstream tasks that need to run regardless of which branch is taken, like the join task in the previous example, you need to update the trigger rule.
 The default trigger rule in Airflow is all_success, which means that if upstream tasks are skipped, then the downstream task will not run.
 In the previous example, none_failed_min_one_success is specified to indicate that the task should run as long as one upstream task succeeded and no tasks failed.

-Starting with version 2.10, you can set a task group as the direct downstream element of a branching task by returning its task_group_id in your decorated function or python_callable instead of a task_id.
+You can also set a task group as the direct downstream element of a branching task by returning its task_group_id in your decorated function or python_callable instead of a task_id.
 All root tasks of the task group run if the branching tasks return the task_group_id.

 Click to view sample DAG code and a corresponding task graph.